virtual-cast/Zenject/README.md

 - Inject methods are the recommended approach for MonoBehaviours, since MonoBehaviours cannot have constructors.
 - There can be any number of inject methods.
 In this case, they are called in the order of Base class to Derived class.
 This can be useful to avoid the need to forward many dependencies from derived classes to the base class via constructor parameters, while also guaranteeing that the base class inject methods complete first, just like how constructors work.
-- Inject methods are are called after all other injection types.
+- Inject methods are called after all other injection types.
 It is designed this way so that these methods can be used to execute initialization logic which might make use of injected fields or properties.
 Note also that you can leave the parameter list empty if you just want to do some initialization logic only.
 - You can safely assume that the dependencies that you receive via inject methods will themselves already have been injected (the only exception to this is in the case where you have circular dependencies).
 This can be important if you use inject methods to perform some basic initialization, since in that case you may need the given dependencies to be initialized as well
 - Note however that it is usually not a good idea to use inject methods for initialization logic.
 Often it is better to use IInitializable.Initialize or Start() methods instead, since this will allow the entire initial object graph to be created first.